Availity/availity-uikit/README.md

 # availity-uikit

-> Availity UI Kit powered by [Bootstrap 3](http://getbootstrap.com/) and sprinkles of [Bootstrap 4](http://v4-alpha.getbootstrap.com/) with overrides to match our style guidelines.
+> Availity UI Kit powered by [Bootstrap 4](http://v4-alpha.getbootstrap.com/) with overrides to match our style guidelines.

 ## Table of Contents
 * [Demo](#demo)